As a student or graduate there are several exciting opportunities within the PwC family.

-If you think you have the potential to join our high performing team on a graduate level, please apply in one of two ways:
+If you think you have the potential to join our high performing team on a graduate level apply here.

 The term ‘CA (SA)’ refers to a chartered accountant registered in South Africa.
 In order to qualify as a CA (SA) you need work for a certain time in a professional services firm and during this time you’ll also be trained and assessed.
 This programme is more commonly known as ‘completing your articles’.

 A training contract is a learnership contract and its duration is defined by the qualification you hold when joining the firm.